 Influencers have taken the digital marketing world by storm, and now everybody wants a piece of the pie.
 People either want to work with influencers or become one.
 We’ve talked about leveraging the power of influencer marketing in the past, but what if you want to take on that role yourself?
-In this blog, we’re going to talk about how to become an influencer.
+In this blog, we’re going to talk about how to become an influencer and take your first steps in this industry (branding, strategy, and content creation).

 How to Become an Influencer